 Countries, where students might spend a semester (or a summer), include Spain, England, Italy, Australia, Denmark, France, Israel, and the Czech Republic.
 International internships are also an increasingly popular component of overseas study.

 Media School students have a unique opportunity to extend their coursework through field experience by choosing a travel course or experience, such as a semester-long class that includes a travel component during spring break or the summer, or a spring break service learning trip.

 The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
-Learn more about study abroad opportunities and locations through conversation with [insert major here] faculty, your academic advisor, and through the Office of Overseas Study.
+Learn more about study abroad opportunities and locations through conversation with Media School faculty, your academic advisor, and through the Office of Overseas Study.

 The Media School offers many opportunities for students to join in groups and activities that allow them to apply their classroom knowledge and develop professional skills.
 Some examples: